Vessel Monitoring System and Automatic Identification System

 In order to get a better control over their movement as well as making shipping in the Galapagos in general more safe (think of oil spills as well as vessel distress) the next step is to install an Automatic Identification System (AIS) network.
 Sea Shepherd has received additional funding specifically for this project from the Dutch Postcode Lottery.

-In 2010, we will build a network of AIS repeaters throughout the archipelago.
-The installation of solar-powered repeaters on 8 fixed locations as well as installation on the GNP vessels will ensure full coverage in any part of the GMR.
-For this network, we will mostly be installing equipment on remote locations.
+In 2010 and 2011, we built a network of AIS repeaters throughout the archipelago.
+The installation of solar-powered repeaters on 9 fixed locations as well as installation on the GNP vessels will ensure full coverage in any part of the GMR.
+For this network, we installed repeater sites on remote locations.
 The equipment is fully self-supporting and includes battery banks and solar panels.
-All this information will be gathered in the GNPS control center and will be displayed on a computer screen in a similar yet more elaborate manner as the VMS system.
+All this information is gathered in the GNPS control center as well as the navy control center, displayed on computer screens in a similar yet more elaborate manner as the VMS system.

-The major benefit of this system is that ALL vessels can be monitored when the AIS is set up.
-Small fishing vessels will be equipped with AIS-B transceivers powered by solar panels, as these boats usually do not have a power supply of their own.
+The major benefit of this system is that ALL vessels can be monitored from the AIS control centers.
+Small fishing vessels are equipped with autonomous AIS-B transceivers, as these boats usually do not have a power supply of their own.

-The GNPS will provide AIS transceivers at rental cost to foreign vessels entering the Park boundaries.
+New regulations make installation of AIS devices on all vessels operating inside the GMR mandatory.
+The GNPS is even thinking about providing AIS transceivers at rental cost to foreign vessels entering the Park boundaries.
 The ultimate goal is that no vessel will be allowed to enter the GMR without a transceiver.
 Most ocean-going ships already have AIS installed and it really is a matter of time before this network is set up all over the world.